F2

 How to Fix / Troubleshooting

-Safety first: Turn off gas at the main shutoff.
+Safety first: Turn off the gas at the main shutoff.
 Work in a well-ventilated area and avoid open flames.

 - Check flame contact: Ensure the burner flame properly envelops the thermocouple tip.
-Clean burner ports and reposition burner cap if needed.
+Clean burner ports and reposition the burner cap if needed.

 - Hold knob longer: When lighting, press and hold the knob for 5–10 seconds to allow the thermocouple to heat and the safety valve to open fully.